 - Maxwell Materials

-Here is the final render of the project François will work on this Thursday.
+Here is the final render of the project François worked last Thursday.
 The design for this villa Z7 is for a current client and still a WIP.

 This final render is at SL 15.
-It is a typical basic SketchUp model, without much detail, with MXS references (Bentanji models & Laubwerk), Maxwell Scatter for the flowers and Ivy, and Maxwell Grass.
+It is a typical basic SketchUp model, without much detail, with MXS references (Bentanji models, and Xfrog & Laubwerk vegetation), Maxwell Scatter for the flowers and Ivy, and Maxwell Grass.
 The HDRI for all environment channels is by Peter Guthrie.